 The good news is that IVF weight gain is normal; it’s okay to experience it and to even feel a bit badly about it.
 The bad news is that it can be difficult to watch your body go through changes you feel you can’t control.
 Actress Maria Menounos shared frequently on social media about her IVF journey, including the bloating and IVF weight gain she eventually came to consider normal and acceptable.

-Note that the in vitro fertilization process itself doesn’t cause IVF weight gain.
+Note that the in vitro fertilization process itself doesn’t cause weight gain.
 The process involves stimulating the ovaries, retrieving eggs, fertilizing eggs, and implanting embryos or blastocysts.
 Nothing about those specific steps directly causes weight gain.

 On the flip side, pregnancy clearly causes weight gain, so it’s important not to confuse the two.
 Especially after transfer, women should not confuse the normal side effects of implantation and early pregnancy with IVF treatment.